microsoft/hands-on-lab-redis/docs/workshop.md

 If you open it you will see two methods:
 - `GetProductsAsync`: This method is used to get the products from the cache
 - `SetProductsAsync`.
-This method is used to set the products in the cache.
+This method is used to set the products in the cache

 They both use the `IRedisService` interface to interact with the cache and use the mechanism of serialization/deserialization to store and retrieve the data.